 Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: • Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copay for Medicare- covered kidney disease education services. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% of the contracted rate for Medicare-covered dialysis services. • Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) There is no additional charge for dialysis treatments received during a Medicare-covered inpatient hospital stay.
-Please refer to the "Inpatient hospital care" section of this medical benefits chart for inpatient hospital stay cost-sharing amounts. • Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% of the contracted rate for Medicare-covered • Home dialysis equipment and supplies home dialysis equipment and supplies. • Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) \$0 copay for each Medicare-covered home health visit.
-Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copay for Medicare- covered kidney disease education services. • Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) 20% of the contracted rate for Medicare-covered dialysis services.
+Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) There is no additional charge for dialysis treatments received during a Medicare-covered inpatient hospital stay.
+Please refer to the "Inpatient hospital care" section of this medical benefits chart for inpatient hospital stay cost-sharing amounts.
+Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) 20% of the contracted rate for Medicare-covered home dialysis equipment and supplies. \$0 copay for each Medicare-covered home health visit.
+Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
 This service may require prior authorization and/or referral.

-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
-Skilled nursing facilities are sometimes called "SNFs.") \$0 copay per day for days 1-20; \$150 copay per day for days 21-100 per benefit You are covered for up to 100 days per benefit period for Medicare covered SNF stays.
-Covered services include but are not limited to: period for Medicare- covered SNF care.
-Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
-Blood - including storage and administration.
-Coverage of The benefit period begins the day you go into a hospital or skilled nursing facility.
-The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row. whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood used.
-Medical and surgical supplies ordinarily provided by SNFs If you go into a hospital after one benefit period has ended, a new one will begin.
-Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided All inpatient stays, regardless of condition, will apply towards the benefit period. by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
-However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network Your SNF benefits are based on the calendar date.
-If you are admitted into the facility in 2021 and are not A nursing home or continuing care retirement community where you were living right before you went to the hospital discharged until 2022, your copayment amount per day may be different.
+Skilled nursing facility (SNF) care\

+(For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Skilled nursing facilities are sometimes called "SNFs.")

+You are covered for up to 100 days per benefit period for Medicare covered SNF stays.
+Covered services include but are not limited to:

+- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.) - Blood including storage and administration.
+Coverage of whole blood and packed red cells (as well as other components of blood) begins with the first pint of blood used - Medical and surgical supplies ordinarily provided by SNFs - Laboratory tests ordinarily provided by SNFs - X-rays and other radiology services ordinarily provided by SNFs - Use of appliances such as wheelchairs ordinarily provided by SNFs - Physician/Practitioner services

+Generally, you will get your SNF care from network facilities.
+However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.

-- (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital
+- A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) - A SNF where your spouse is living at the time you leave the hospital - \This service may require prior authorization and/or referral.